 Does size matter?

-If you’re happy using a long blade then the gyuto is an excellent option, making easy work of even large vegetables with one simple chop.
-But not everyone likes a large blade – if that’s you then a more compact, balances santoku would be a wise choice.
-This is a knife you’ll use very frequently so it needs to be super comfortable in your hand.
+If you’re happy using a long blade, then the gyuto is an excellent option.
+It makes easy work of oversized vegetables with one simple chop.
+But not everyone likes a large edge – if that’s you then a more compact, balances santoku would be a wise choice.
+This is a knife you’ll use frequently, so it needs to be super comfortable in your hand.

 What is your budget?

 Knife enthusiasts will be likely to have both knives in their set.
-If budget isn’t a big issue then this may be an option for you too as they’ll both come in handy for different jobs.
-Over time, you’ll find that each knife will have its own use, although I’d guess that for most, the gyuto will be the preferred option for most tasks.
+If budget isn’t a big issue, then this may be an option for you too as they’ll both come in handy for different jobs.
+Over time, you’ll find that each knife will have its use.
+I’d guess that, for most, the gyuto will be the preferred option for most tasks.

-If your budget only allows for the most affordable option, you’ll probably find a santoku will save you a few dollars up front.
-Both knives vary wildly in price, but if you were to compare these two knives, both of a similar size and quality, the gyuto will usually cost more.
+If your budget only allows for the most affordable option, you’ll find a santoku that will save you a few dollars upfront.
+Both knives vary in price, but if you were to compare these two knives, both of a similar size and quality, the gyuto would usually cost more.

 What’s your chopping style?

-If you’re a keen rock-chopper then the gyuto, or chef’s knife, is the better option thanks to its slightly curved blade.
-Although it’s a bigger knife, you’ll be surprised at how intricate the cuts can be: batonnet, allumette and jardiniere cutting styles are all possible.
+If you’re a “rock-chopper”, the gyuto, or chef’s knife, is the better option thanks to its curved blade.
+Although it’s a bigger knife, you’ll be surprised at how intricate the cuts can be.
+Batonnet, allumette, and jardiniere cutting styles are all possible.

-Of course, the santoku is capable of the above cuts as well.
-However, it’s flat blade makes easy work of chopping leeks, celery, onions and herbs cleanly.
+The Santoku is capable of the above cuts, as well.
+Its flat blade makes easy work of chopping onions, leeks, celery, and herbs.

 Are you a scraper?

 There are times when you’ll be in a rush while cooking.
-Guests are over, you need to get the kids to a friends house, or you’re in a commercial kitchen which means you’re always in a hurry!
-The santoku has a flat blade which means that, with one motion, you can scrape your chopped vegetables into a pan or container.
-This may not sound important, but it’s little things like this that can save a lot of time over a whole year of cooking.
-The curved gyuto blade makes it a little messy and usually requires a second or third attempt to get everything into the pan.
+Guests are over or you need to get the kids to a friend’s house.
+You could work in a commercial kitchen, which means you’re always in a hurry!
+The Santoku has a flat blade, which allow the user to easily scrape chopped vegetables into a pan.
+This feature may not sound important, but it’s little things like this that can save a lot of time over a whole year of cooking.
+The curved gyuto blade makes scraping a little messy.
+It usually requires a second or third attempt to get everything into the pan.

-When comparing the gyuto and santoku, you’ll find they are both very capable knives that’ll take care of 90% of your cutting needs.
-Choosing the best option for your needs will ultimately come down to personal preference.
+When comparing the gyuto and santoku, you’ll find they are both very capable Japanese knives that’ll take care of 90% of your cutting needs.
+Their differences are quite subtle.
+Choosing the best option for your needs will come down to personal preference.
 At a push, I’d choose the Gyuto thanks to its curved blade and pointed tip.
-Also, it’s length makes easier work of larger cutting jobs.
+Also, its length makes easy work of larger cutting jobs.

-It’s important to remember these knives aren’t designed for heavy duty chopping.
+These knives are not designed for heavy-duty chopping.
 Don’t buy one of these to chop through bones.

-Whichever knife you choose, keep in mind that maintenance will be required.
-I’d recommend investing in a whetstone or, alternatively, be prepared to get an expert to sharpen your knife frequently.
+Whichever knife you choose, keep in mind that maintenance is required.
+Invest in a whetstone to keep your knife sharp. otherwise, be prepared to get an expert to sharpen your knife frequently.
 A blunt knife is frustrating to use and can be dangerous in the kitchen.